-What F.-B. Mâche seems to reject in the historicist approach is the existence of a musical finality in history, whether in a supposed origin (first appearance of a form or expression) or in the idea of an ultimate and definitive realization yet to come.
-To explain his position, he recalls the Socratic vocation of maieutics^{11.} His creative gaze focuses on the birth of musical expressions (delivered by an artist formerly known as composer) under diverse natural and cultural conditions.
-To "situate" the piano in his work remains an open question, and we can only hope that this instrument will be the birthplace of many newborn babies.
+What F.-B. Mâche seems to reject in the historicist approach is the existence of a musical finality in history, whether in a supposed origin (the first appanon of a form or expression) or in the idea of an ultimate and definitive realization yet to come.
+To explain his position, he recalls the Socratic vocation of maieutics11.
+His creative gaze focuses on the birth of musical expressions (delivered by an artist formerly known as composer) under diverse natural and cultural conditions.
+To "situate" the piano, then, in his work remains an open question, while hoping for many newborn babies for this instrument delivered by his hand.